 Fund balance restrictions are used to indicate that portion of the fund balance that is not available for expenditures or is legally segregated for a specific future use.
 Designation of portions of the fund balances are established to indicate tentative plans for financial utilization in a future period.
 The unassigned fund balances represent the amount available for future budgetary operations.

 Unearned Revenue

 Unearned revenue represents funds which have been received but not yet earned.
-A corresponding accounts receivable has also been established for any open encumbrances at year end which is an allowable practice under generally accepted accounting principles.

 Accrued Liabilities and Long-Term Obligations